forhadulislam/sylo/README.md

 You will have to input a unique service name.
 And it requires to provide service names without any `spaces`.
 If you have created a new service successfully then you should see a new directory created inside the `./service` directory with the same name you provided for the service.

+### Git Hooks

+Sylo uses `pre-commit` git hooks to run some commands before committing.

+To use git hooks you need to install `pre-commit` package.
+You can install it by running this command

+  `brew install pre-commit`

+After installing `pre-commit` you need to run this command to install the hooks

+  `pre-commit install`

+### How to run a Service

 # This is a Work in Progress.
 Do not use it until it's ready.